special-linear/eqpfit/README.md

 - Known period or automatic scanning over feasible periods.
 - Constraints on leading binomial coefficients (`common_leading`, `leading_coeff`).
 - Difference- and flint-based integer solvers selected automatically when possible.
-- Binomial- and monomial-basis coefficients for every fitted residue class.
+- Binomial- and monomial-basis coefficients for every fitted residue class (monomials expressed in the original variable `x`, so denominators appear when `L>1`).
 - Verification of exact fits, with structured failure reasons.
 - Eventual fitting that discards a minimal prefix until a PORC fit is found.